László Garai

-László Garai (29 August 1935 — 25 May 2019) was a scholar of psychology: studies theoretical psychology, social psychology and economic psychology.
+László Garai (29 August 1935 — 25 May 2019) was a Hungarian scholar of psychology, specialising in the fields of theoretical psychology, social psychology and economic psychology.

 Early life

 Garai was born in Budapest.
 He graduated in philosophy and psychology from the Faculty of Arts of Budapest University (1959).

 He obtained his Candidate degree from the Hungarian Academy of Sciences with a thesis on a specifically human basic need (1968).

 He obtained his Doctor of Science degree from the Hungarian Academy of Science with a thesis on social identity and paradoxes of its psychic elaboration (1988).